nertpinx/virt-profiles-testsuite/README.md

    - 000\_request.json
    - 000\_response\_200.json

-   Finally, in each subdirectory CURL.md file will illustrate the template command line to send the requests.
+   Finally, in each subdirectory CURL.sh file will illustrate the template command line to send the requests.